thisisfaizanali/trending-movies-app/README.md

 # Trending Movies App

 A modern web application that displays trending movies using the TMDB (The Movie Database) API, built with React and Vite, with Appwrite as the backend-as-a-service for user authentication and data storage.
-The app is deployed on Vercel.animations for seamless hosting and scalability.
+The app is deployed on Vercel.

 ## Features